LibertyDSNP/spec/pages/Graph/Overview.md

 For more on ordering see [Message Ordering Specification](/Messages/Ordering).

 #### Reading the graph
-Once the retrieval of the entire graph is complete and data is ordered, read the ordered data to see the most recent state of the graph between two respective DSNP IDs (i.e the last graph change event shows Bob has unfollowed Charlie)
+Once the retrieval of the entire graph is complete and data is ordered, read the ordered data to see the most recent state of the graph between two respective DSNP Ids (i.e the last graph change event shows Bob has unfollowed Charlie)

 If the entire graph has been retrieved and stored, it is possible to then retrieve new events from the point where the last graph ended.
 This can be done by retrieving `GraphChange` log events from the chain starting with a specific block number.
 For example: The graph for a given user has been retrieved and stored up until block number 18.
 A filter can be added to the logs being retrieved from the chain to only retrieve log events starting from block 19.